Maxiviper117/360-to-planer-images/README.md

     - This argument specifies the directory where the input panorama images are stored.
 If not provided, the script defaults to using a directory named `input_images` in the current working directory.
 This directory should contain the panorama images you intend to process.

 2. `--output_path`:
     - This argument defines the directory where the processed (output) images will be saved.
-If this argument is not specified, the script uses a default directory named `output_images`.
-If the specified directory does not exist, the script may create it depending on its implementation.
+If this argument is not specified, the script uses a default directory named `output_images` in the current working directory.
+    - If the specified directory does not exist, the script may create it depending on its implementation.

 3. `--FOV` (Field of View):
     - This parameter sets the field of view for the output images in degrees.
 The default value is 100 degrees.
 It determines how wide the view should be in the resulting images.
 A larger FOV captures a wider area but may introduce more distortion.